elvis-epx/IoT/mpy/README.md

 ### Replay attacks

 Replay attacks are repelled by the central using the textbook approach of HMACs, timestamps and unique random transaction IDs (tids).
-The central device maintains and broadcasts the network "time".
+The central device maintains and broadcasts the "network time".

-The peripheral only accepts timestamps that are reasonable increments from the currently known timestamp.
+The peripheral only accepts time updates that are reasonable increments from the currently known time.
 If an unexpected timestamp arrives, a ping packet is sent to the central to seek confirmation.

 Similar to the ping packet, there is also the wakeup packet, sent when the peripheral